BBai-Tips/bbai/CONVENTIONS.md

 - Utilities: Keep CLI-specific utilities in `cli/src/utils/`
 - Main CLI process: Implement in `cli/src/main.ts`
 - Implement a simple way to pass long multi-line text strings via CLI
+- Include a `bbai logs` command for viewing and reviewing conversations in real-time

 ## CLI Naming Conventions
 - Follow the same naming conventions as the API project